coderlisan/amazing-testimonial-slider/readme.txt

 == Installation ==
-1. Upload `lsts-testimonial` to the `/wp-content/plugins/` directory
+1. Upload `amazing-testimonial-slider` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Copy and paste <strong>if(function_exists('lsts_shortcode')){lsts_testimonial_loop();}</strong> in template code or  <strong>[LSTS]</strong> in the post/page" to display slider.